-The installation process for MPICH2 on a PC with multiple CPUs (Dual-core, quad-core and so on) is simpler than the installation process for a cluster.
+The installation process for Parallel PHOENICS on a single workstation with multiple-cores/processors is simpler than the installation process for a cluster.
 It still requires the installation of MPICH2 to handle the message passing aspects, but one does not need to be concerned with firewalls nor with network connectivity issues.
-MPICH2 should be installed on the single PC as outlined in section 6.3 (Items 1, 2, 3 and 5 only), and the PATH set appropriately so that mpiexec.exe is visible.
-SMPD should also be installed on this PC.
+MPICH2 should be installed on the single workstation as outlined in section 6.3 (Items 1 - 5 only), and the PATH set appropriately so that mpiexec.exe is visible.
+SMPD should also be installed as a service on the workstation.

-Here the computer name is CHAM-CFD1 and it belongs to the Workgroup PARALL.
-You may choose the name of the workgroup, but all the PCs which are to be in the cluster must belong to the same one.
+Here the computer name is CHAM-CFD1 and it belongs to the Workgroup WORKGROUP.
+You may choose the name of the workgroup, but all the workstations which are to be in the cluster must belong to the same one.
 If your workstations are part of a company network then you will find that you have a Domain specified here instead of a Workgroup.
 If this is the case then all the workstations in the cluster will need to belong to the same domain.

 Microsoft .NET Framework version 2.0 Redistributable Package (x64)

 Microsoft Visual C++ 2005 SP1 Redistributable Package (x64)